 A SKU, which stands for Stock Keeping Unit, is a unique identifier for each of your products that makes it easier to track inventory.
 SKUs are vital tools for retailers and wholesalers, allowing them to identify products and monitor stock levels across systems and channels.
 Your success depends on good product management.
 And good product management depends on SKUs.

 Every product you sell needs a unique identifier—called a stock keeping unit (SKU)—that helps you differentiate one product from another.
 It’s not enough to have one SKU for a t-shirt, for instance.
 Each variant of a product should have different SKUs.
 In the case of the t-shirt, you’d need a unique SKU code for different colors and sizes.

 These distinct codes tell your staff, customers, suppliers, and systems that they’re talking about the same item.
 You may also hear SKUs called product codes, part numbers, and manufacturer’s part numbers.
 An SKU isn’t only for a physical product either – you might want to assign them to other things you offer, like warranties, for instance.

 Why use SKUs?

 When it comes to inventory management, there are few concepts more important than SKUs.
 They help you:

 - Streamline ordering.
 When you place purchase orders with suppliers, you’re more likely to get the products you want if you use the SKUs on their price lists and order forms.
-Also, if you integrate with your suppliers’ systems, you need to use SKUs—common reference numbers that ensure both systems are talking about the same products.
+Also, if you integrate your inventory management software with your suppliers’ systems, you need to use SKUs when you hit reorder points.
+These common reference numbers ensure both systems are talking about the same products.

 - Simplify e-commerce and multichannel integrations.
 Where SKUs really pay off is when separate software systems are integrated.
 If, for example, you integrate your e-commerce and ordering systems, you need a single identifier for each product—in each of its variations—to make sure exactly the right product is shipped to the customer.